 Annual Risk Assessment and Audit Plan Development

 The scope for each scheduled audit remains tentative until planning begins for individual audits.
-During the planning phase an engagement level risk assessment is performed to aid in definition of the audit scope and objectives.
-See the Audit Process for more information.
+During the planning phase, an engagement level risk assessment is performed to aid in definition of the audit scope and objectives.
+As part of this, we perform planning meetings with stakeholders and subject matter experts to gain an understanding of the risks and concerns from their perspective.
+See the Audit Process Walk-Through for more information.

 Annual Risk Assessment of the Audit Universe

 The risk assessment takes into consideration the following internal and external factors.

 a.
 Risks and concerns communicated by management in response to the annual stakeholder survey and meetings.